Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 To read more about HSV and RGB thresholding see [OpenCV's official documentation](https://docs.opencv.org/3.4/da/d97/tutorial_threshold_inRange.html).

 ### Yolo-OpenCV Object Detection
 Evantually we decided to implement a simple DNN for static ball detection.
-While our final goal is prediction of a moving target, we require this to be able to demo our camera-launcher callibration, and to be able to give an estimation of its error./
+While our final goal is prediction of a moving target, we require this to be able to demo our camera-launcher calibration, and to be able to give an estimation of its error./

 YOLO is an open source model for object detection.
 It is extermly easy to use and has very impressive performace.\
 We are using *YOLOv8*, for compatability and reliability.